Home prices are continually changing.

-By and large, property values appreciate in the long term.
+House values appreciate in the long term generally.

-But, of course, in real estate there are no "sure things".
+But, in real estate there are no "sure things".

-When your home appreciates you have a bigger asset to borrow against, and you'll see a better profit when you sell.
+When your home appreciates you have a more valuable asset to borrow against, and you'll generate a greater profit when you sell.

-But how will you know what you're buying now will appreciate over time?
+But how will you know what you're buying right now will appreciate over time?
 Property values in Greenville shift for a variety of reasons.

-Many assume that the economy is the number one factor affecting real estate appreciation.
+The economy is thought to be the greatest factor affecting real estate appreciation.

-interest rates, employment, business growth, government programs and a lot of other national determinants have a measurable influence on your house's worth.
+interest rates, employment, job growth, government programs and numerous other national determinants have a definite effect on your property's worth.

-But the most important things that figure your property's value and the features that play the most significant role in its appreciation are specific to the local Greenville economy and housing market.
+But the most important things that figure your property's value are specific to the local Greenville economy and housing market.

-Recent sales - Your agent should provide you with facts and figures on the recent home sales in the regions that you're interested in.
+Recent sales - Your agent should provide you with data on the recent home sales in the districts that you're asking about.
 You'll want to know average time on market, selling versus listing price and more.

-The appreciation history - Is the community considered desirable because of its location or affordability?
-Have home prices risen or declined over the last 5-10 years?
+The appreciation history - Is the area thought to be desirable because of its location or affordability?
+Have house prices risen or declined over the last 5 to 10 years?

 The local economy - Are local businesses hiring?
 Have businesses moved into or away from an area?
-Is there a fair mix of job types in an area, or does it rely upon just one industry?
+Is there a good blend of work in an area, or does it count on just one industry?
 Is the mix of commercial and residential development changing?